 The Agent she breaks into the laboratory, as all of the clones are rising up and killing everyone.
 She rescues the only living scientist, Arakawa, and saves her from the still functional Mariko clone who had just been released from mind control (the last one released killed Nousou, another scientist).
 She fights through several clones, running out of room, ammo and hope, and gets to the roof, opting to send Arakawa down a workman pulley.
 She stays at the roof to operate the controls, sacrificing herself to save Arakawa, in the hopes that she can cure the virus.
 The Agent just slumps against a wall as the clones surrounding her, dropping her stoic demeanor, and crying, fearing the end, as they execute her.

 She survives, as the ground gives way, and she falls into an underground passage, still alive.
-It's notable in that she isn't an important character, and doesn't even have a name, but she still survived in a series where Anyone Can Die
+It's notable in that she isn't an important character, and doesn't even have a name, but she still survived in a series where Anyone Can Die.

 The closing theme of the anime.
 It's a very cheerful song about unrequited love.

-What caused this troper to really break down in tears is when it is revealed that barely any Diclonii survived the war, that humans for the most part succeeded in what the facility set out to do, and that while as the human race that caused them such agony will recover and continue to grow, the Diclonius race itself is for all intents and purposes totally extinct, and that there will be no more Diclonii.
+When it is revealed that barely any Diclonii survived the war, that humans for the most part succeeded in what the facility set out to do, and that while as the human race that caused them such agony will recover and continue to grow, the Diclonius race itself is for all intents and purposes totally extinct, and that there will be no more Diclonii.

 The end of episode 4 in the anime with Nana's presumed death.
 The poor girl is lying there on the operation table, supposedly waiting for medical attention but really about to be killed.
 And her father figure Kurama opts to give her the lethal injection personally.
 Que Nana saying goodbye to Kurama without a hint of anger, clearly aware of what awaits her.
 And then there's the male chorus version (perhaps even more powerful at bringing out the sorrow of the moment than the One-Woman Wail version) of the opening song playing in the background.
 It's bound to tear at your heartstrings the first time you see that.